solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 to the Staged Features PDA for each feature for which it has signaled support.
 This is done by using the Get Epoch Stake Syscall.

-Nodes should send a transaction containing this instruction at some arbitrary point during the epoch at least 128 slots before the end of the epoch and on startup after any reboot.
-Transactions sent too late (< 128 slots before epoch end) will be rejected by the Feature Gate program.
+Nodes are required to submit a transaction containing this instruction:

+- Any time at least 4500 slots before the end of the epoch.
+- During startup after any reboot.

+Transactions sent too late (< 4500 slots before the epoch end) will be rejected by the Feature Gate program.

-If a node does not send this transaction, or sends it too late in the epoch (> 128 slots before the end), their stake is not tallied.
+If a node does not send this transaction or it is rejected, their stake is not tallied.
 This is analogous to a node sending this transaction in a valid point in the epoch signalling support for zero features.

 If a feature is revoked, the list of staged features will not change, and nodes may still signal support for this feature.
 However, the runtime will not